aladynjr/realforeclosure-scraper-scheduler/README.md

 ## Project Structure

-- `scraper.py`: Contains the main scraping logic
+- `scraper.py`: Contains the main scraping logic and data processing
 - `main.py`: Handles scheduling and execution of the scraper
 - `requirements.txt`: Lists all Python package dependencies
 - `scraper_scheduler.log`: Log file for the scheduler and scraper operations
 - `SpreadsheetAppsScriptdoPost.gs`: Google Apps Script for Spreadsheet integration

+## Data Processing

+The scraper processes the auction data with the following key features:

+1. **3rd Party Bidder Filter**: The scraper only collects and processes auction items that have been sold to 3rd party bidders.

+2. **Consistent Field Ordering**: The data is processed to ensure consistent field ordering across JSON, CSV, and Google Spreadsheet outputs.
+The fields are ordered as follows:

+   Auction Date, County, Auction Type, Sold Amount, Opening Bid, Excess Amount, Case #, Parcel ID, Property Address, Property City, Property State, Property Zip, Assessed Value, Auction Status, Final Judgment Amount, Plaintiff Max Bid, Sold Date, Sold To

+3. **Excess Amount Calculation**: The Excess Amount is calculated as the difference between the Sold Amount and the Opening Bid, with a minimum value of 0.

 ## Google Spreadsheet Integration

 This project uses Google Apps Script to automatically update a Google Spreadsheet with the scraped data.
-Here's how to set it up:
+The integration now maintains the specified field order and includes the Excess Amount calculation.

 ### Google Apps Script Setup